datawire/ambassador-docs/reference/edge-control.md

 deployment.extensions/hello   0/1     1            0           7s
 ```

-2.Use Edge Control to set up outbound connectivity to your cluster.
+2. Use Edge Control to set up outbound connectivity to your cluster.

 ```bash
 $ edgectl status